2600-series (CTA): Retirement

-The 2600-series cars currently in service are set to be replaced by the new 7000-series cars.
+A handful of cars were replaced by the 5000-series cars.
+The majority of the 2600-series cars currently in service are set to be replaced by the new 7000-series cars.
+Options for 7000-series are transferred to the 9000-series cars, which will replace the remaining 2600-series units.

 Part of car 2753 survives in the Bulls and Blackhawks Madhouse Team Store.